actualbudget/docs/docs/accounts/index.md

 You can also add an account using the `+ Add account` button in the sidebar.

 Two successive screens will appear with boxes asking you to fill in a few options
-- Create a Local Account or Link to Nordigen (See [Connecting Your Bank](https://actualbudget.org/docs/advanced/bank-sync))
+- Create a Local Account or Link to GoCardless (See [Connecting Your Bank](https://actualbudget.org/docs/advanced/bank-sync))
 - Give your account a name
 - Is the account on or off budget
 - The current account balance